Side-effects of chemotherapy

 Your child’s doctor will advise you as to the best way to help your child if they become anaemic.

 Your child may feel sick (nausea) or be sick (vomit) after treatment.
-Not all chemotherapy drugs have this effect, however, so some children experience no sickness at all.
+However, not all chemotherapy drugs have this side-effect, so some children experience no sickness at all.

-Anti-sickness medicine can be given if your child experiences nausea or vomiting, or if the particular chemotherapy drugs they are having are known to be likely to cause it.
+Anti-sickness medicine can be given if your child experiences nausea or vomiting, or if the chemotherapy drugs they are having are likely to cause it.

 You may hear this type of medicine called ‘anti-emetic’.
 It can be given as tablets, liquid medicine or via the intravenous route through your child’s central line.